NVIDIA/stdexec/README.md

 ### GitHub

-As a header-only C++, technically all one needs to do is add the `stdexec` root to your include path as `-I<stdexec root>` in addition to specifying any necessary compile options.
+As a header-only C++ library, technically all one needs to do is add the `stdexec` `include/` directory to your include path as `-I<stdexec root>/include` in addition to specifying any necessary compile options.

 `stdexec` also provides [CMake targets](#cmake) that encapsulate the necessary configuration options.
 We recommend using these CMake targets to simplify using `stdexec` in your poject.